r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Message Content.md

     This module sends this information into a discord channel in the same guild, stores nothing on disk.

-moderation.listen
-    This is a module designed to bridge two channels together across different guilds, though it can be used to bridge two channels in the same guild as well.

-    This module sends this information into a discord channel in any guild, stores nothing on disk.

 moderation.logger
     This module logs the content of all messages sent in given channels for the purposes of enhancing moderation efforts.

     This module sends this information into a discord channel in the same guild, stores nothing on disk.

-moderation.paste
-    This module automatically deletes long messages and instead sends a link in the channel to a pastebin service.

-    This module sends this information into a discord channel in the same guild, stores nothing on disk.

 operation.forum
     This module monitors for new threads created and checks the inital message against a set of rules.
 The explicit purpose of this is to close and lock threads that violate our rules, so they can be unlocked by our moderators for a false positive.
 We do not wish to block them from being sent entirely.

+    This module sends this information into a discord channel in the same guild, stores nothing on disk.

+operation.paste
+    This module automatically deletes long messages and instead sends a link in the channel to a pastebin service.

     This module sends this information into a discord channel in the same guild, stores nothing on disk.